sudospaes/lollipop/README.md

   ```
    <span>If you won't do that.
 It's be fine. just type ```./lollipop down youtube_link``` to lollipop downloading highest qualities for you :3</span>

-  Lollipop has not left you alone to get the number tag.
+  Lollipop has not left you alone to get the tag number.
 You can get the information with using get command, see this example:
   ```bash
   ./lollipop get https://youtu.be/-dYB0xfE7qs?si=29PqrPHpJ2Xd1lah
   ```